fitnr/addfips/README.md

 # Add FIPS

-Add FIPS is a tool for adding county FIPS codes to files that contain county and state names.
+Add FIPS is a tool for adding state or county FIPS codes to files that contain just the names of those geographies.

 FIPS codes are the official ID numbers of places in the US.
 They're invaluable for matching data from different sources.

 Say you have a CSV file like this: